BFergerson/Chronetic/README.md

 # Chronetic v1.0 (Alpha)
-: Java Time Pattern Analysis Library
+: Experimental Java Time Pattern Analysis Library

 ## Overview

 **Chronetic** is an open-source time pattern analysis library built to describe time-series data.
-Written in Java, using [Jenetics](http://jenetics.io/), an advanced genetic algorithm, Chronetic is able to locate the most prevalent patterns occuring in a given time-series dataset.
+Written in Java, using [Jenetics](http://jenetics.io/), an advanced genetic algorithm; Chronetic is able to locate the most prevalent patterns occuring in a given time-series dataset.
 Patterns are aggregated into a **Chronotype** and can be translated into a human-readable format with a **ChronoDescriptor**.

 ## Example